Turf toe is a sprain of the joint at the base of the big toe, caused by a very vigorous upward bending of the big toe.

 Symptoms include pain and swelling at the joint of the big toe and metatarsal bone in the foot.
 Pain and tenderness will be felt when applying a stretch to the ligament by bending the toe or pulling it upwards.
-Play assessment and diagnosis video for more detailed information on how a professional podiatrist would diagnose turf toe.

 The ball of the foot is usually very tender when palpating (pressing in).
 It is important to compare the injured foot with the uninjured one when assessing the injury.
 A full diagnosis may not be possible without a scan, such as an MRI, although this is not usually necessary, except when appropriate treatment has been unsuccessful.

 The forefoot is made up of the long metatarsal bones which connect to the phalanges bones (which make up the toes).
 The point where the metatarsals attach to the phalanges is called the metatarsophalangeal joint or MTP joint for short.
 The bones are joined together by ligaments (a short band of tough, fibrous connective tissue).